Disclaimer: I don't own Naruto's cute little tush. I still cry myself to sleep over it. Enjoy!

 A happy flutter bloomed in Ino's chest and small blush crossed her face as possibilities for fancy attire channeled through her mind.

 'Well, he can't be taking me to Ichiraku's if he asked me to dress nice, right?'

 Maybe she'd get her romantic dinner after all.

-The next day had started out well enough for Ino.
+The next day started out well enough for Ino.
 Despite her seemingly mediocre date planned for tomorrow, she at least wouldn't be single for her first Matsuri no Otsuki.
-On top of that she found the perfect dress on sale in one of her favorite boutiques.
+On top of that, she found the perfect dress on sale in one of her favorite western-style boutiques.

 She now stood in front of the full-bodied mirror, turning her body every which way to admire each flawless angle the dress showed off.
 It was a figure-hugging satin gown, the rich color of amethysts—her favorite stone.
-The thin strips of the halter gave her neck an elongated look and a low back dipped to the base of her spine.
-The bodice was detailed with hand-sewn beads as was the slit running up the front left leg.
+The thin strips of the halter lengthened her neck and a low back dipped to the base of her spine.
+The bodice was detailed with hand-sewn beads, as was the slit running up the front left leg.

-She would look rather good with her hair down and a pair of earrings, she mused.
+She would look rather good with her hair down and a pair of earrings.

 Sakura stared back at her in an admiring way, showing her appreciation for the tasteful dress without words.